Kotlin Help

 platformType

-Designates the Kotlin platform of this target.
+The Kotlin platform for this target.
 Available values: jvm, androidJvm, js, wasm, native, common.

 artifactsTaskName